uayuriibk/pos_project_2015/README.md

 # pos_project
-OOP, Design Patterns, JUnit, Mockito, maven etc.
+OOP, Design Patterns, JUnit, Mockito, maven, Eclipse etc.
 Project: implementation of PointOfSale.

 The code coverage screen is present in the project folder.